-Upon successful completion of the Certificate of Achievement in Administrative Medical Assistant, it is anticipated that students will demonstrate an understanding of basic anatomy, physiology, and disease processes of the human body as it relates to patient medical history.
+- Upon successful completion of the Certificate of Achievement in Administrative Medical Assistant, it is anticipated that students will demonstrate an understanding of basic anatomy, physiology, and disease processes of the human body as it relates to patient medical history. - Upon successful completion of the Certificate of Achievement in Administrative Medical Assistant, it is anticipated that students will be able to describe the characteristics and personal qualities that are important for an Administrative Medical Assistant and the importance of ethics, customer service and teamwork in the workplace.